MihaiZecheru/NoteWorthy/README.md

 Ctrl+N - Create new note
 Ctrl+M - Create new folder
-Ctrl+O - Open current directory in file explorer Ctrl+8 - Open the settings file
-Ctrl+UpArrow - Preview the previous note
-Ctrl+DownArrow - Preview the next note
+Ctrl+O - Open current directory in file explorer Ctrl+8 - Open the settings file (+shift to reload it) Ctrl+UpArrow - Preview the previous note Ctrl+DownArrow - Preview the next note
-Ctrl+B - Toggle primary color
-Ctrl+U - Toggle secondary color
-Ctrl+I - Toggle this help panel
-Ctrl+1 - Toggle tree visibility
+Ctrl+B - Toggle primary color (+shift for activating the color for just one char) Ctrl+U - Toggle secondary color (+shift for activating the color for just one char) Ctrl+I - Toggle tertiary color (+shift for activating the color for just one char) Ctrl+1 - Toggle tree visibility
 Ctrl+G - Toggle line numbers
 Ctrl+H - Toggle this help panel